GoodpasterGroup/Alkane-Dataset/README.md

 # dataset
-datasets used for training evaluating neural networks
+datasets used for training and evaluating neural networks

 Currently consist: